G-Core/product-documentation/documentation/cloud/faas/code-examples-for-supported-faas-runtimes.md

 }
 ```

-The dependencies should be structured in this manner:
+The dependencies should be structured as follows:

 ```
 <Project Sdk="Microsoft.NET.Sdk">